Rickmansworth School: Mitchell and Webb

 The school appeared in an episode of the BBC comedy "That Mitchell and Webb Look" in the sketch "The Surprising Adventures of Sir Digby Chicken-Caesar 2 (Series 1, Episode 2)".
 In which the duo break into the house of an elderly woman, tie her up and pretend that they are visiting "Auntie Marigold".
 They steal her television and just when they are about to leave the front garden of her house, they're pursued back into the house and through the fence gate at the back of her garden where Ginger is beaten up.
 They break into Rickmansworth School and steal a Bunsen burner in order to melt batteries down for consumption.
 The duo are once again pursued out the school's Science block corridor by students, and out the Student Main Entrance where Ginger mentions that "I think we got the makings of (a) Crystal meth theatre" and Webb replies that "it's going to be an Easter weekend to remember".

 Academic results

 Its standing in comparison with the national average is very favourable at GCSE level and A Level.
 Its results at GCSE and A level are similar to a grammar school.

+In 2024-25, 91% of students gain grade 4 or higher in English and Mathematics, 81% of students gain grade 5 or higher and 73% of students entered for the English Baccalaureate (Ebaac) in GCSE.

+In 2024-25, the average A Level grade attained by students was a grade B−.